ra312/bitrecs-subnet/miner_and_validator_setup.md

 ## Validator

-To start the validator, run `./start-validator.sh --netuid 60`.
-It will automatically check for updates and restart the validator if needed.
+To start the validator, run `./start-validator.sh --testnet`.

 ### Future: